Advantech-EdgeSync-Containers/X86-GPU_Passthrough-EdgeSync-SDK/README.md

 ## L2-01: Edge-AI-enabled Container

-The L2-01 container provides a development environment for AI applications with full GPU acceleration.
+The L2-01 container provides a development environment for AI applications with full GPU passthrough.

-### Key Features
-- Full NVIDIA GPU hardware acceleration
-- Pre-configured AI development environment
-- Support for high-performance deep learning

-### Hardware Specifications
+### Tested On:

 | Component | Specification |
 |-----------|---------------|